krishnakalyan3/blog/_posts/2020-10-22-dl-pc-build.md

 toc: true
 layout: post
 comments: true
-description: My hardware setup with all the Juicy details
+description: My hardware setup with all the juicy details
 categories: [markdown]
 title: Building a PC for Deep Learning in 2020
 ---